YemiOG/omnifood-final-project/README.md

 ## Final Project

-This is a final project as delivered by Jonas Schmedtmann as delivered on Udemy.
+This is a final project as delivered by Jonas Schmedtmann on Udemy.

 ## About OmniFood